Coopydood/ultimate-macOS-KVM/README.md

 - **[Hummenix](https://github.com/Hummenix)** 》Testing of ULTMOS across different Linux distros.
 - **[CorpNewt](https://github.com/CorpNewt)** 》Creator of GenSMBIOS and many other Hackintosh essentials.
 - **[Acidanthera](https://github.com/Acidanthera)** 》The group behind OpenCore, Lilu, WhateverGreen, and MUCH more.
+- **[DarknessRafix]()** 》Extensive testing of the project and the author of some excellent ULTMOS guides!
+Oh, and was the very first person to install macOS Sequoia on ULTMOS - even before me.

 ***